-1 INTRODUCTION
+1 Introduction

-U^{SERS} of parallel machines need good performance models in order to develop efficient message passing applications.
-Several approaches to modeling the communication performance of a multicomputer have been proposed in the literature [4], [9], [15].
-These models often capture some, but not all, of the aspects of the parallel machine.
+Users of parallel machines need good performance models in order to develop efficient message-passing applications.
+Several approaches to modeling the communication performance of a multicomputer have been proposed in the literature [4, 9, 14].
+These models often capture some, but not all of the aspects of the parallel machine.
 This paper presents a new cost model, LoGPC, that extends the LogP [9] and LogGP [4] models with a model of network contention delay.
-Our primary objective is to present a methodology of analyzing application behavior when contention effects are present.